 When childhood is ending, it often feels like it has all gone by too fast.
 It’s bittersweet watching our children’s bodies change into those of young men and women.
-How much more poignant when puberty arrives earlier than expected!
+How much more poignant when early puberty makes childhood shorter than expected!

 The age of onset of puberty varies widely.
 In girls, the breast bud is usually the first sign, and is seen on average at 10-11 years.
 Pubic hair usually begins to appear 6-12 months later.
 Next comes the pubertal growth spurt.
 Menstruation begins, on average, 2 to 2.5 years after the onset of puberty.
 The mean age for a girl’s first period is about 12 years.
 Wide variations are seen in the sequence and timing of these events, but the peak growth spurt always precedes the first period.